pinobatch/pently/docs/pentlyas.md

 the pattern to end.
 The pattern will loop until it is stopped or another pattern is played on the same track.

-Playing a pattern made of only rests and waits produces a warning on a pitched track or an error on a drum track.
-In previous versions, it was an error on all tracks.
-Since then, a use case for a pattern made of waits has arisen: improvisation by playing notes into the same track as a silent pattern, so that the built-in silent pattern (a looping whole rest) doesn't kill the note.

-To **stop the pattern** playing on a track, switch it to a built-in silent pattern using `stop pulse1`, `stop pulse2`, `stop triangle`, `stop drum`, or `stop attack`.
-You can stop more than one track:

-    stop pulse1 pulse2 drum

 You can play a single pitch on a channel directly from the song:

     play 10 with crash_cymbal on noise